jasjs1/blip/README.md

 1. Fork repo
 2. Create change
 3. Commit, create a PR
-4. Wait for me to approve.
+4. Wait for the the team to approve.

 ### What is welcomed:
 * Typos